levivoelz/levivoelz.github.io/_projects/3d-printed-polar-zonohedrons.md

 Driven by my curiosity, I played around with other shapes but found the process of actually designing the connectors in CAD too cumbersome and painful.
 Sometimes if I made a mistake I'd have to start from the beginning and design everything all over.
 Or, if I wanted to change the diameter of the rods, I'd have to go through a crazy complex process of scaling up or down and adjusting the thickness of the connectors.

 I did some research and came across Trammel Hudson's project, [Wireframe](https://trmm.net/Wireframe/){:target="_blank"}.
-The frame he generated was slightly different from what I was going after, but the general concept was the same—drop in a shape and have a script generate the frame for you, including the 3d printable connectors.
+The frame he generated was slightly different from what I was going after, but the general concept was similar—drop in a shape and have a script generate the frame for you, including the 3d printable connectors.
 He identified some constraints and maybe he thought it was impractical to pursue on a greater scale, but being as naive as I am I decided to see if I could improve upon what he had done, build a GUI for it, and make frames all day long.

 <figure>
   <img src='/images/projects/modwerk-prototype-preview.png' />
   <figcaption><cite>Modwerk Clickable Prototype</cite>, Designed in Adobe XD</figcaption>
 </figure>

+I needed a little help getting over the geometry/trig hump and reached out to [George Profenza](https://sensori.al/), who previously helped me track down Rob Bell's missing [Polar Zonohedron SketchUp script](/polar_zonohedron.rb) for quickly creating PZ's.
+He got me up to speed with Three.js and wrote the first iteration of a frame generator called Modwerk.
+I'm eternally grateful to him for that.

-I've built numerous frames out of custom polyhedra and even did a demo at local maker space, Chimera Arts, where people loved making things with connectors and stretching their creative muscles.
+I've built numerous frames using it and even did a live demo at a local maker space, [Chimera Arts](https://www.instagram.com/chimeraartspace/){:target="_blank"}, where people loved making things with connectors and stretching their creative muscles.

 <div class="carousel" data-flickity='{ "imagesLoaded": true, "percentPosition": false }'>
   <figure>